VidTu/Ksyxis/docs/README.md

 loading of spawn chunks is a waste of time and performance.
 This mod completely disables spawn chunks in the game.

 *Note*: Spawn chunks are sometimes used by farms and technical contraptions.
-If you'll need them, you can always delete the mod later to re-enable the spawn chunks.
+If you'll need these chunks, you can always delete the mod later to re-enable the spawn chunks.

 https://github.com/user-attachments/assets/42e65893-6324-46b1-89a4-044eae77802d